 State Website Transparency

 Each year, the Trust conducts a review of each* state’s pipeline safety website, as well as the District of Columbia’s, to determine the amount of publicly available information and how accessible it is to members of the public.

 This annual transparency review considers several factors including:

 - Ease of finding the state agency’s website and contact information for agency staff;

 - Accessibility of state and federal statutes and rules;

 - Presence of transmission pipeline maps and operator contact information;

 - Availability of inspection records, and incident, enforcement and excavation damage data; and

 - Information about siting and routing of new pipelines.

 Much of pipeline safety regulation and inspection is left to the states through agreements with PHMSA.
 When the public is wondering about pipelines near their homes, they will often reach out to their state first to see how pipelines are regulated and to learn about the risks posed by pipelines.
 For this reason, we believe it is vital to have certain information available to the public on these state websites and our annual transparency review shows which states are sharing this information with the public and which are not.

-In 2017 and 2018, we offered states an opportunity to have their websites reviewed in our state pipeline safety website auditing program.
+Over the last couple of years, we have provided states the opportunity to participate in our state pipeline safety website auditing program.
 With these audits, states that chose to participate received individualized recommendations for how to improve what they presented on their website and how they presented information to the public.
-Twenty-three states participated in our audit program over those two years, and we have continued to provide feedback on websites to any state program that asks.
+Many of the states have chosen to participate in this opportunity since it began, and we have continued to provide feedback on websites to any state program that asks.
 Three states this year took advantage of this opportunity and were able to work to improve their sites.
-Virginia increased its score by 11 to a total of 22; Nebraska improved by 24 points to 29 points and the California Public Utilities Commission (regulating gas in California) improved by 27 to reach 32 points.
+Virginia increased its score by 16 to a total of 22; Nebraska improved by 24 points to 29 points and the California Public Utilities Commission (regulating gas in California) improved by 27 to reach 32 points.